Frequently Asked Questions

 The income tax rate is two percent (2%).
 Generally, qualifying wages (including most income which is deferred) and business net profits are taxable.
 A list of taxable and non-taxable income is available at this website.

-You must file a Declaration of Estimated Income Tax by April 30th of each year, if the estimate of tax that will not be withheld exceeds one hundred dollars ($100.00) On it you must estimate the amount of tax you will owe for the year.
+You must file a Declaration of Estimated Income Tax by April 15th of each year, if the estimate of tax that will not be withheld exceeds two hundred dollars ($200.00) On it you must estimate the amount of tax you will owe for the year.
 One-fourth of the estimate must be paid with the Tax Return/Mandatory Declaration form.
-Subsequent payments are due July 31st and October 31st of the current year, and January 31st of the following year.
+Subsequent payments are due June 15th and September 15th, and December 15th.

 Yes.
 All individuals under eighteen years of age are exempt from City of Canton Income Tax and are eligible for a refund of municipal tax withheld.
-Senior Citizens aged 65 and older are entitled to a Canton Income Tax credit of $200, or the amount of tax due to Canton, whichever is less.
+Senior Citizens aged 65 and older whose income is comprised entirely of non-taxable benefits and earnings such as pensions, social security, etc., may file an exemption form with a copy of their Drivers License or Birth Certificate, and the account will be closed.

 No. You are not required to file an income tax return with Canton, nor are you taxed by Canton on these types of income.
 However, you must file a one-time exemption certificate with us so we will not send you income tax returns in future years.